Rishikesarwani2022/rishi-demo/README.md

 # rishi-demo
-this is my first git repo.
+this is my first git repository. author-Rishi